 When using a power cube, recycling items, or redeeming passcodes, make sure your have enough space in your reserves for the XM, as any that you receive in excess of your scanner’s capacity is lost.

-Nearly every action you take in the game uses XM.
+Nearly every action you take in the scanner uses XM.
 The required amount is drawn from your reserves.
 If your reserves get too low, the screen will distort and a message will appear saying “Scanner disabled; Collect more XM.”
 At that point, you will not be able to do any action which requires XM until you collect more.

 |Deploying a resonator||resonator level × 50 XM|